 All these effects are available when working with high dynamic range (HDR) images.

-When someone says "I saw a gemsbok", you might need to reach for your dictionary to learn that a gemsbok is a South-African antelope.
+When someone says "I saw a gemsbok", you might need to reach for your dictionary or encyclopedia to learn that a gemsbok is a South-African antelope.
 So, in a way, the word "gemsbok" was also a "compressed" version of "species of antelope native to South Africa".
 As long as you remember that, you can use the "compressed" term (in other words, you only need to reach for the dictionary the first time you come across the term - unless you happen to forget it).

 Abraham Lempel is a computer scientist and Jacob Ziv is an electrical engineer.
 Together, in 1977 they published an algorithm, called LZ77, based on some of the principles described above.
 A slightly different version was published in 1978, under the name LZ78.
 And perhaps its most famous variant was published in 1984 by Terry Welch, under the name LZW.

 All of these algorithms (and several others, based on them) belong to a family known as "dictionary-based compressors".
 They work by replacing redundant (i.e., repeated) source data with references to its previous appearance (LZ77) or by explicit references to a "dictionary" compiled from all the data in the source file (LZ78).

 The Flying Spaghetti Monster is real.
 I believe in the Flying Spaghetti Monster.